-Local Authorities have a responsibility to arrange residential care for everyone who is assessed as needing it and is unable to make their own arrangements; they also have a responsibility to contribute to the cost of care for people who fit their eligibility criteria and cannot afford to fund themselves.
+Local Authorities have a responsibility to arrange residential care for everyone who is assessed as needing it and who are unable to make their own arrangements.
+And they also have a responsibility to contribute to the cost of care for people who fit their eligibility criteria and cannot afford to fund themselves.

 LA Grants for Home Alterations

-Local Authorities can help with funding home alterations and repairs, and the first step is to get a professional assessment of the needs.
+Local Authorities can help with funding home alterations and repairs.
+The first step is to get a professional assessment of the needs.
 An occupational therapist is most likely to undertake the assessment.
 If they recommend alterations that will cost less than £1,000 social services will often provide and fit these free of charge, although they might also be funded by your relative’s personal health budget.

 Struggling to get the care you think you’re entitled to from the local authority funding?
-Or have a positive experience to share?
+Or do you have a positive experience to share?
 Please join our forum and share your experience.